vtopc/intro-to-go/concurrency/README.md

    - use [semaphore](https://pkg.go.dev/golang.org/x/sync/semaphore) or just some `make(chan struct{}, N)` before spawning a new goroutine.
    - use [errgroup](https://pkg.go.dev/golang.org/x/sync/errgroup) with [SetLimit()](https://pkg.go.dev/golang.org/x/sync/errgroup#Group.SetLimit)
    - use pool from [conc](https://github.com/sourcegraph/conc) with `WithMaxGoroutines`
    - create [worker pool](https://gobyexample.com/worker-pools).
-Shouldn't be used in most cases since there would be hanging workers, that doing nothing and spawning a new goroutine is quite cheap.
+Shouldn't be used in most cases since there would be hanging workers, that are doing nothing and spawning a new goroutine is quite cheap.
    - etc.

 1. It should be possible to stop spawned goroutines, e.g. on service shutdown or HTTP timeout.
 Use one of next for cancellation: